norm/equip/documentation/kitfile.markdown

     if _DIRECTORY_ is not specified, the original value of
     $HOME/Code is restored.

+* brew_update

+    Runs `brew update`.
+Helpful to put at the start of a `kitfile` so that homebrew update notices are not mixed in with any other output.

 * brewfile [_FILE_]

     Runs `brew bundle` with _FILE_.
 If _FILE_ is not specified, it will